O'Neil Thompson

 O'Neil Anthony Michael Tyrone Thompson (born 11 August 1983) is a Jamaican international footballer who professionally for Arnett Gardens F.C.
 Thompson can play as either a defender or midfielder.

 Career

 Club career

 Born in Kingston, Thompson began his senior career with Boys' Town in 2003.
 He moved to Norwegian side Notodden FK in 2007, spending three seasons with the club.
 He then moved to English side Barnsley in August 2009.
 On 18 January 2010 Thompson moved to League Two side Burton Albion on a month-long loan.
 On 14 May 2010, Thompson was set to join Darlington, but the deal fell through, and he later signed a loan deal with Hereford United.

-On 1 November 2010, Barnsley, Hereford, and Thompson agreed to cancel the player's contracts after he said he wanted to return home to Jamaica, Thompson made a total of 11 appearances in English football across all competitions. where he re-signed for Boys' Town in January 2011.
+On 1 November 2010, Barnsley, Hereford, and Thompson agreed to cancel the player's contract after he said he wanted to return home to Jamaica, Thompson made a total of 11 appearances in English football across all competitions. where he re-signed for Boys' Town in January 2011.
 In 2014 Thompson joined Arnett Gardens F.C., where he won the domestic title.